 What is Additional Permitted Subscription (APS)?

-You can transfer your ISA at any time, and it will not affect your annual allowance.
+You can transfer your ISA at any time.
 If you want to change providers, it is important to do this as a formal transfer process.
 If you withdraw money from an ISA in order to set up a new one, the money will be deducted from your allowance for the year.

 The main rules for transferring a Stocks and Shares ISA are:

-- You can transfer a Cash ISA into a Stocks and Shares ISA and vice versa
+You can transfer a Cash ISA into a Stocks and Shares ISA, giving you the potential for better gains (but stocks and shares also come with a risk of loss).

 How long will it take to transfer my Stocks and Shares ISA?

-The process for transferring a Stocks and Shares ISA should take no more than 30 days.
+The process for transferring a Stocks and Shares ISA should take up to 6 weeks.
 You should be aware that if you decide to sell any holdings before you transfer there may be charges for selling your investments prior to transferring, and some providers may charge an exit fee.